 - Involvement in local charity or social/environmental improvement work.

-Such work gives you a chance to acquire managerial and general people-related skills under non-threatening circumstances.
+Such work gives you a chance to acquire management and general people-related skills under non-threatening circumstances.

 Effective Communication Skills